cyber-dojo-retired/avatars/README.md

 # JSON in, JSON out
 * All methods receive a JSON hash.
   * The hash contains any method arguments as key-value pairs.
-* All methods return a JSON hash.
+* All methods except image(n) return a JSON hash.
-  * If the method completes, a key equals the method's name.
+  * If the method completes a key equals the method's name.
   * If the method raises an exception, a key equals "exception".
+* The method image(n) returns a jpg/png image.

 - - - -
 ## GET names